David Caissie to stand trial for the first-degree murder of Carol King - Saskatoon | Globalnews.ca

 Officers went to her Herschel area home at the time but were unable to find any signs of Carol or her vehicle.

-“The case came down to alleged confessions by Mr. Caissie, alleged admissions so the entirety of the prelim. was really aimed at that,” said Piche.
+“The case came down to alleged confessions by Mr. Caissie, alleged admissions so the entirety of the prelim. was really aimed at that,” Piche said.

 If past interest in this case is any indication, all eyes will be on this trial when it is moved over to Court of Queen’s Bench in Saskatoon.